AyalaHakarmi/borsa-backend/README.md

 Traders submit buy/sell offers for a specific stock.
 The system:

 * Verifies no conflicting offer exists for the same trader and stock.
-* Checks for matching counter-offers based on price/time.
+* Checks for matching offer based on price/time.
 * Executes a trade immediately if a match is found.
-* Leaves the offer open otherwise.
+* If no match, the offer is saved for future matching.

 ### 2. Trade Execution

 * Both offers are locked to prevent concurrent usage.
 * Trader funds and stock balances are locked and verified.
-* Money and shares are exchanged.
+* Money and stocks are exchanged.
-* Trade price = price of the earlier offer.
-* Quantity = minimum of the two offers.
 * Fully filled offers are archived.
 * Partially filled offer is updated and re-matched (Because it might be skipped while it was locked).